ton-blockchain/ton-connect/requests-responses.md

 | 0    | Unknown error                |
 | 400  | Method is not supported      |

-If wallet doesn't support requested ConnectItem (e.g. "ton_proof"), it must send reply for this ConnectItem -- ConnectItemReply with following structure:
+If the wallet doesn't support the requested `ConnectItem` (e.g. "ton_proof"), it must send reply with the following ConnectItemReply corresponding to the requested item. with following structure:
 ```ts
 type ConnectItemReplyError = {